How to Analyze Survey Results

 You can view open-ended responses under the Question Summaries tab and under the Individual Responses tab.
 When you view an open-ended question in the Question Summaries area, you may need to click the Responses link to view all responses.

 With some paid plans, you can use the Text Analysis feature to categorize, code, and filter your respondents' important words and phrases.

 Learn More: Viewing a Specific Comment in the Analysis

 After viewing the overall Question Summaries, you can create rules to answer more specific questions about your data.
 Filter, Compare, and Show rules allow you to focus in on specific subsets of your data, so you can analyze your results in a way that's most meaningful to you.

-Professional users may create an unlimited number of rules.
-BASIC users may create one rule.
+Paid users may create an unlimited number of rules.
+Free users may create one rule.

 Use filter rules to focus on a specific subset of your data based on certain criteria that you define.
 When a filter is applied, only results that meet that criteria will show in the filtered view.
 Filters carry over to both the Question Summaries and Individual Responses tabs.